-Contract Balances (in millions) March 31, 2024 December 31, 2023 Other current assets-Contract assets \$ 27.7 \$ 23.7 Other current liabilities-Contract liabilities - -
+Contract Balances (in millions) Contract Balances (in millions) March 31, 2024 December 31, 2023 Contract Balances (in millions) June 30, 2024 December 31, 2023 Other current assets-Contract assets Other current liabilities-Contract liabilities

 We generally receive payment within 40 days of completion of performance obligations.
 Contract assets in the table above relate to revenue in transit at the end of the reporting period.
-Contract liabilities relate to amounts customers paid in advance of the associated services.
+Contract We had no contract liabilities related to amounts customers paid in advance of the associated services.